-The assessment of the impact of due diligence programmes in eastern DRC analysed social and human rights impacts based on relative income, governance, forced labour, child labour, violence (including gender-based violence), work conditions in artisanal mines, and security concerns due to the presence or interference of the Forces Armées de la République Démocratique du Congo (FARDC) and irregular armed groups.31 While the presence of FARDC soldiers in mining areas can be justified in some cases as being necessary to ensure the security of miners and local population, the soldiers are not supposed to participate or profit in any way from the exploitation or transport of minerals.
-As such, we will distinguish in this study FARDC presence from FARDC interference, meaning when undisciplined elements ("éléments indisciplinés") are actively profiting from mineral exploitation and transport through monopoly of certain goods, illegal taxation, forced labour, roadblocks or other forms of control detailed in this report.
+The current study on the assessment of impact of due diligence programmes in eastern DRC aimed at analysing social and human rights impacts based on relative income, governance, forced labour, child labour, violence (including gender-based violence), work conditions in artisanal mines, and security concerns due to the presence or interference of the Forces Armées de la République Démocratique du Congo (FARDC) and irregular armed groups.
+While the presence of FARDC soldiers in mining areas can be justified in some cases to ensure the security of miners and local population, they are not supposed to participate or profit in any way from the exploitation or transport of minerals.
+As such, we will distinguish in this study FARDC presence from FARDC interference, meaning when undisciplined elements ("éléments indisciplinés") are actively profiting from mineral exploitation and transport through monopoly of certain goods, illegal taxation, forced labour, roadblocks or other forms of control detailed later in this report.

-In this study, data collection campaigns were organised based on two different units of analysis:
+As part of this study, two data collection campaigns were organised based on two different units of analysis:

-- a.
-Mining site data obtained via field surveys - b.
+- 5. Mining site data obtained via field surveys - 6.
 Individual community member information obtained via mobile-phone surveys